Lightning strike leaves home in flames in Winston-Salem

 Up to 4 inches of rain fell in Forsyth County, the National Weather Service said.

-Flooding is likely in low-lying and poor drainage areas, the weather service said.
+Flooding was likely in low-lying and poor drainage areas, the weather service said.

-A 7:31 p.m., Doppler radar indicated the heaviest rain due to storms had moved out of the area.
-However, light to moderate rainfall continued, the weather service said.

-The areas at risk for flooding include Kernersville, Clemmons, Greensboro, High Point, Lexington, Thomasville, McLeansville, Summerfield, Gibsonville, Stokesdale, Pleasant Garden, Jamestown, Colfax, Lake Brandt, Climax, Forest Oaks, Belews Creek and Belews Lake, the weather service said.

 During the storm, a 64 mph wind gust was reported 5 miles southeast of Colfax in Guilford County, the weather service said.
 Strong winds also blew off shingles and broke tree limbs four miles southwest of Thomasville.